 3. Add your greenery

-4. Add your stem of gold berries
+4. Add some gold sparkle

-5. Bring in the red berries
+5. Sprinkle in some red

 I nestled my red berries in each of the greenery pieces.
 I used fishing line to tie them in.
-Everything on this wreath is made to be a simple gesture—some texture here, a color there…simple yet noticeable.
+Everything on this wreath is made to be a simple gesture—some texture here, a burst of color there…simple yet noticeable.

 6. Lastly, seal with a bow

 Confession: I am not an expert bow maker by any means!
 Good thing this wreath is meant to be simple, not over-the-top and a little rustic.
 Tying the burlap ribbon in a shoe lace form was perfect for this look.

 To attach it to the wreath I threaded fishing line through the loops of the bow and then around the ring.
 I did this a few times to get the bow in the right position since it kept wanting to be lopsided.

 Watch The Video Demo